JaberwockySeamonstah/PSXOverlayExample/README.md

 ### Overlays in this example
 For this example, we have two overlays - there source files are located in "PlanschbeckenOverlay" and "SchwimmflugelOverlay" - the Overlay.ld describes which object files are part of which overlay, while the makefiles define which sections are part of the overlay - and therefor must be placed in their own files.

-The overlays occupy the same address, so you can never load them both at the same time.
+The overlays are loaded at the same address, `&load_all_overlays_here` in this example, and occupy the same area in memory, so you can never load them both at the same time.

 Therefore, the main.cpp contains a macro to swap between the overlays.
 This is done in a static fashion for this example, but can easily be done at runtime as well.

 To change which overlay is used, just comment out `#define RUN_OVERLAY1` at line 11.
 At runtime, a different message will appear in pcsx-redux's console, depending on which overlay was loaded.

 ## Requirements